vmware-tanzu/community-edition/docs/site/content/docs/latest/knative-config.md

 ### Installation

-The knative-serving package requires use of Contour for ingress.
-To successfully install and use the Knative package, you must first install Contour.
+The knative-serving package requires Contour as an ingress controller.
+To successfully install and use the Knative Serving package, you must first install Contour.

 ```shell
 tanzu package install contour-operator.tce.vmware.com
 ```

-After the Contour package has been installed, you can install knative-serving.
+After the Contour package has been installed, you can install the Knative Serving package.

 ```shell
 tanzu package install knative-serving.tce.vmware.com